vapo643/SimHBSftwerdv/replit.md

 # Simpix Credit Management System

 ## Overview
-Simpix is a full-stack TypeScript application for comprehensive credit management.
-It streamlines the credit proposal workflow from creation through payment processing and formalization tracking for financial institutions.
-The project aims to be a leading solution in the credit management market, emphasizing banking-grade security, compliance, and efficient data management.
+Simpix is a full-stack TypeScript application designed for comprehensive credit management, streamlining the credit proposal workflow from creation through payment processing and formalization tracking for financial institutions.
+It aims to be a leading solution in the credit management market, emphasizing banking-grade security, compliance, and efficient data management.
 Key capabilities include a production-ready credit simulation API, secure document management, template-based PDF generation for credit contracts, and a complete payment queue system.

 ## User Preferences